 You will enjoy with your private guide a walking tour of the historical and classified center of the capital city of Brittany.
 You will see one of the highest density of timber frame buildings.

-You will also have a private guided visit of the Parliament of Brittany nowadays the Court of Justice designed by Salomon De Brosse the architect of the Luxembourg Palace in Paris known as the Senate.
+You will also have a private guided visit (subject to availability) of the Parliament of Brittany nowadays the Court of Justice designed by Salomon De Brosse the architect of the Luxembourg Palace in Paris known as the Senate.

 In 1720 a big fire was set in the streets of Rennes, it lasted 6 days and destroyed 40% of the city.
 Gabriel, the architect of the Concorde Square in Paris redesigned most of the areas after that terrible fire.